alexsmith716/universal-demo-fifteen-ts/README.md

-# bootstrap-react-redux-ssr-thirteen
+# universal-demo-fifteen-ts

 ## Overview:

-App builds off 'bootstrap-react-redux-webpack-ssr-thirteen and brrs-two-components'.
+App is a continuation of fourteen and uses TypeScript..

 =============================================================
 =============================================================